Initial Study Permit

 • Demonstrate that you understand your responsibilities as a student

 Some visa offices have very specific requirements for format and content.
-Be sure to check with your local visa office for their specific requirements.
-If your visa office does not provide any specific requirements, see our study plan template on the Application Resources page for help.
+Be sure to check your application package for your local visa office instructions to see their specific requirements.
+If your visa office does not provide any specific requirements, visit Application Resources and select “Initial Application Study Plan” for a template of this letter.

 • At least your first year of tuition (prepaid is stronger, if not required)